 “Content builds relationships.
 Relationships are built on trust.
 Trust drives revenue.” – Andrew Davis

 While creating your first outreach pitch, keep this quote in mind.
-Because whatever you do, in the end, it all comes down to the network you build around your product and around your brand.
+Because whatever you do, at the end, it all comes down to the network you build around your product and around your brand.
 Many marketers complain that bloggers reject their pitches, that they don’t even reply to them, and that blogger outreach simply doesn’t work anymore.
 That isn’t true.
 In fact, major brands still use blogger outreach to their favor and they are succeeding at it.
 The only thing to remember here is the ‘process’ that you as a blogger need to refine your pitch further.
+If you are not getting any response for your outreach emails, here are some of the proven techniques that can help you improve your blogger outreach.

-6 Ways to Strengthen Your Blogger Outreach
+Strengthen Your Blogger Outreach

 1. Create a List of Bloggers